Course Outline

 Format:

 Online MCQ exams will be available on Canvas across the semester and will cover the content of the learning materials and text book chapters from the weeks immediately prior to the Quiz.
-Each quiz will be worth 5 percent, for 25 percent in total.
-Due dates for quizzes will be available will be given in Week 1 and provided on Canvas.
+Each quiz will be worth 4 percent, for 20 percent in total.
+Quizzes will be due for submission between Weeks 3 and 13 of the teaching semester.
+The final date of submission for each individual quiz will be determined once public holidays and the course timetable have been published prior to the commencement of semester.
+Please refer to your course Canvas site at the commencement of the teaching semester to confirm the due date for each quiz.

 Criteria: